 - a.
 Members of the military who are on active duty assigned to California, their spouse and dependent children. - b.
 Students who have attended high school in California for three years or more, and will have earned a diploma or the equivalent before classes begin.
 This includes undocumented aliens and all others who meet the criteria even if they have established residency in another state subsequent to graduation from a California high school. - Documentation is required for both categories.
-Please contact the Admissions and Records Office for specific information. - 3.
+Please contact the Admissions & Records Office for specific information. - 3.
 Tuition Fee for Foreign Students: Foreign students will be charged the same fee as for Out-of-State Residents, which includes in-state California fees, computed as stated in section 2 above.
-See College website for the current fee.
+See College website for the current fee. - 4.
+Credit by Examination Fee: A non-refundable application fee, equal to the State mandated enrollment fee, is charged for Credit by Examination.
+Please check the Admissions & Records Office webpage for current fees.

-- 4. Credit by Examination Fee: A non-refundable application fee, equal to State mandated enrollment fee, is charged for Credit by Examination.
-Please check the Admissions webpage for current fees. - 5.
-Duplicate Diploma/Certificate Fee: A fee is charged for a duplicate diploma/certificate.
-Please check the Admissions webpage for current fees. - 6.
+- 5. Duplicate Diploma/Certificate Fee: A fee is charged for a duplicate diploma/certificate.
+Please check the Admissions & Records Office webpage for current fees. - 6.
 Enrollment Verification Fee: Students requesting enrollment verification pay a nominal fee.
 Enrollment verifications are obtained by completing an online request form.
 Enrollment verifications requested for the purpose of student loan deferment are fee exempt.
-Additional information is available on the Admissions webpage. - 7.
-Health Fee: Assembly Bill No. 2236, passed by the California State Legislature, and under authority of Section #72246-72244 of the Education Code, authorizes College of the Desert to charge a Health Fee for the operation of a Student Health Center.
+Additional information is available on the Admissions & Records Office webpage. - 7.
+Health Fee: Assembly Bill No. 2236, passed by the California State Legislature, and under authority of Education Code, section 76355 authorizes College of the Desert to charge a Health Fee for the operation of a Student Health Center.
 Exempted students include: - a.
 All active duty military personnel attending classes on a military base and their dependents. - b.
 Apprentice students. - c.
 All students who depend exclusively on prayer for healing in accordance with a bonafide religious sect. - 8.
-Health Occupations Programs: College Policy requires each student enrolled in Health Occupations programs which require patient contact for the development of specific skills to secure insurance coverage against liability for malpractice. - 9.
+Health Occupations Programs: College policy requires each student enrolled in Health Occupations programs which require patient contact for the development of specific skills to secure insurance coverage against liability for malpractice. - 9.
 Instructional Materials Fee: Students may be required to provide required instructional and other materials for a credit or noncredit course, provided such materials are of continuing value to the student outside the classroom and provided that such materials are not solely or exclusively available from the District. - 10.
-International Student Insurance: College policy requires all international students on the F-1 visa to purchase the COD health insurance plan while they are studying at College of the Desert and/or the Intensive English Academy.
-COD does not accept any health insurance provider other than the approved college policy, this includes both foreign and domestic policies.
-Information regarding benefits and costs can be obtained at the International Student Office. - 11.
-International Student Processing Fee: The District shall charge a student who is both a citizen and a resident of a foreign country a fee to process his or her application for admission.
+International Student Insurance: All international students enrolled at COD or in the Intensive English Academy must either purchase the COD international student health insurance plan or provide proof that they have purchased another health insurance plan that is accepted at medical facilities in the United States and is valid for the entire duration of their stay in the country.
+Information regarding benefits and costs of the COD international student health insurance plan are available in the International Education Program Office. - 11.
+International Student Processing Fee: The College shall charge a student who is both a citizen and a resident of a foreign country a fee to process his or her application for admission.
 This processing fee and regulations for determining economic hardship may be